Alcibiades-Capital/valorem-website/site/_docs/clear-contracts.md

 ## Protocol administration

 #### setFeesEnabled

 Enables or disables protocol fees.

-- `enabled`: Whether or not protocol fees should be enabled.
+- `enabled`: Whether protocol fees should be enabled.

 ```solidity
 function setFeesEnabled(bool enabled) external;
 ```

 #### setFeeTo

 Nominates a new address to which fees should be swept, requiring the new feeTo address to accept before the update is complete.
 See also acceptFeeTo().

 - `newFeeTo`: The new address to which fees should be swept.